MATRIXKOO/MATRIXKOO/README.md

 ### Hi there 👋

 - ⚡ I’m currently as a intern.
-- 📕 I’m currently learning Compiler and Program Foundation.
+- 📕 I’m currently learning Compiler, Static Analysis and Program Foundation.
 - 💬 Ask me about ANYTHING.
 - 📫 How to reach me: see my Email.
 - ⚙  A programmer in a world where nobody knows what one is and what one does.